xorkevin/forge/doc/forge_model.md

     GOFILE: name of the go source file

-forge model code generates go functions for SQL select, insert, update, and delete for a model by default, with additional queries provided as arguments.
+forge model code generates go functions for SQL select, insert, update, and delete for a model.
+Only structs with the following comment directive are
+considered:

+    //forge:model modelPrefix
+    Model struct {}

 The SQL table's columns for a model are specified by the "model" tag on fields of a Go struct representing a row of the table.
 A "model" tag's value has the following syntax:

-    column_name,sql_type[;opt[,args ...][; ...]]
+    column_name,sql_type

 Fields without a "model" tag are ignored.

-Valid opts are:

-- index: args(field,...), creates a index from the provided fields and current field

-A query allows additional common case select statements to be code generated.
-It is specified by a "query" tag on a struct representing a row of the query result with a value of the syntax:
+A query allows additional statements to be code generated.
+It is specified by a "model" tag on a struct which represents a column of the query result and has the following syntax:

-    column_name[;flag[,args ...][; ...]]
+    column_name[,sql_type]

 column_name refers to the column name defined in the model.
-The go field type must also be the same between the model and the query.

-Fields without a "query" tag are ignored.
+The go field type must also be the same between the model and the query. sql_type is optional and ignored for queries.
+Likewise, fields without a "model" tag are ignored.

+A separate schema file (model.json by default) is used to specify additional constraints, conditions, and queries.
+The schema is as follows:

+    {
+      "modelPrefix": {
+        "model": {
+          "setup": "optional text appended to the end of the model setup query", "constraints": [
+            {"kind": "PRIMARY KEY/UNIQUE/etc.", "columns": ["col1", "etc"]}
+          ],
+          "indicies": [
+            {"columns": ["col1", "etc"]}
+          ]
+        },
+        "queries": {
+          "StructName": [
+            {
+              "kind": "getoneeq/getgroup/etc.",
+              "name": "QueryName",
+              "conditions": [
+                {"col": "col1", "cond": "eq (default)/neq/etc."}
+              ],
+              "order": [
+                {"col": "col1", "dir": "empty/ASC/DESC/etc."}
+              ]
+            }
+          ]
+        }
+      }
+    }

-Valid flags are:
+Valid query kinds are:

-- getoneeq: args(equal_field,...), gets a single row where the equal field(s) are equal to the input
+- getoneeq: gets a single row where the equal field(s) are equal to the input
-- getgroup: (no args), gets all rows ordered by the field value
+- getgroup: gets all rows
-- getgroupeq: args(equal_field,...), gets all rows where the equal field(s) are equal to the input ordered by the field value
+- getgroupeq: gets all rows where the field(s) are equal to the input
-- updeq: args(equal_field,...), updates all rows where the equal fields(s) are equal to the input
+- updeq: updates all rows where the fields(s) are equal to the input
-- deleq: args(equal_field,...), deletes all rows where the equal fields(s) are equal to the input
+- deleq: deletes all rows where the fields(s) are equal to the input

-equal_field by default has a condition of eq, but it may be explicitly specified by column_name|cond. cond may be one of:
+field by default has a condition of eq, but it may be explicitly specified. cond may be one of:

 - eq: column value equals the input
 - neq: column value not equal to the input